abcminiuser/simple-server-status/README.md

 ## Dependencies

 Python 2.x or 3.x should work.
+Requires `python-systemd`, which comes on most modern Linux distros.

 Assumes a system.d compatible system (originally targeted at Ubuntu MATE on a Raspberry Pi 2).